 Selecting ducts.
 Exterior ductwork for remote units must be provided by the installer or HVAC contractor.
-Ducts must be approved for exterior installation and should be wrapped with insulation of at least R-4 under a vapor barrier with a perm rating of not greater than one.
-(For ENERGY STAR homes, the R-value must be at least that specified on the manufacturer's ENERGY STAR Site Installation Checklist-generally a minimum of R-6 or R-8.)
+Ducts must be approved for exterior installation and should be wrapped with insulation of at least R-8 under a vapor barrier with a perm rating of not greater than one.
+(For ENERGY STAR homes, the R-value must be at least that specified on the manufacturer's ENERGY STAR Site Installation Checklist-generally a minimum of R-8.)